 Credit Conditions: How Tightening Standards Affect SMBs

 The SLOOS data requires careful interpretation.
-"Tightening standards" at the national bank level does not mean the same thing at Utah's community banks and credit unions — and for most Utah SMBs, the relevant lenders are local, not national.
+"Tightening standards" at the national bank level does not mean the same thing at Utah's community banks and credit unions, and for most Utah SMBs, the relevant lenders are local, not national.

-National bank tightening has primarily manifested in three ways relevant to Utah businesses: higher minimum revenue requirements for new commercial LOC applicants, increased emphasis on documented collateral for unsecured lines above $250K, and more conservative approval for businesses in sectors with elevated default rates nationally (retail, hospitality).
-Utah businesses that don't fit these profiles — and most don't — are largely unaffected by the national data.
+National bank tightening has primarily manifested in three ways.
+Higher minimum revenue requirements apply to new commercial LOC applicants.
+Increased collateral emphasis applies to unsecured lines above $250K, and more conservative approval targets sectors with elevated national default rates like retail and hospitality.

-The silver lining in CRE tightening: National banks reducing commercial real estate exposure are redirecting capital toward commercial and industrial loans — including operating LOCs.
+The silver lining in CRE tightening: National banks reducing commercial real estate exposure are redirecting capital toward commercial and industrial loans, including operating LOCs.
 Some Utah banks that previously prioritized CRE are now actively competing for quality SMB LOC relationships.
 This creates genuine pricing pressure in Utah's favor for creditworthy borrowers.

-The Federal Reserve held the federal funds rate at 4.25–4.50% through Q1 2026, maintaining prime rate at 7.50%.
-This represents the third consecutive year at elevated rates relative to the 2020–2022 period, and the market consensus entering Q2 2026 is that one to two rate cuts are possible in the second half of the year — though not certain.
+The Federal Reserve held the federal funds rate at 4.25–4.50% through Q1 2026.
+This maintains prime rate at 7.50%.
+This represents the third consecutive year at elevated rates relative to 2020–2022.

 For Utah business LOC borrowers, the practical implications:

-Variable rate LOCs are pricing 50–150 basis points higher than 2022 rates.
+Variable rate LOCs are pricing higher.
+They're 50–150 basis points higher than 2022 rates.
 A line that carried prime+1% (3.25% total) in early 2022 now carries the same spread at 8.50%.
-That's $5,250 more annually on a $100K average balance — meaningful but not catastrophic for a well-managed business.
+That represents $5,250 more annually on a $100K average balance.
+This is meaningful but not catastrophic for well-managed businesses.

 Utah's Growth Industries and Their Financing Demand

-Technology — Silicon Slopes
+Technology, Silicon Slopes

 Healthcare